vivek081202/SchedMaster/README.md

 > **Intelligent Scheduling & Optimization Simulation tool using Machine Intelligence**

+In modern operating systems, efficient resource management and process scheduling play a crucial role in maintaining system performance, responsiveness, and stability.
+However, traditional scheduling techniques often rely on static algorithms that fail to adapt dynamically to varying workloads, resource availability, or process behavior.

-SchedMaster is an advanced simulation tool designed to optimize CPU scheduling, disk scheduling, and resource allocation by applying cutting-edge Design and Analysis of Algorithms (DAA) techniques.
-This project leverages powerful methods such as Dynamic Programming (DP), Greedy Algorithms, and Backtracking to solve resource scheduling challenges efficiently.
+SchedMaster is an intelligent simulation and optimization tool designed to overcome these limitations by integrating the principles of Design and Analysis of Algorithms (DAA) and basic Machine Learning (ML) techniques.
+It provides an interactive environment where users can visualize, analyze, and optimize CPU scheduling, disk scheduling, and resource allocation strategies.

+The uniqueness of SchedMaster lies in its hybrid approach — combining classical scheduling algorithms with optimization techniques like Greedy Algorithms, Dynamic Programming, and Backtracking.
+Additionally, it leverages simple ML models to predict process behavior, detect anomalies in resource usage, and recommend the most suitable scheduling strategy for given conditions.
+This project aims to not only simulate existing scheduling methods but also empower users to experiment, analyze time & space complexities, and explore adaptive scheduling solutions that reflect real-world scenarios more effectively.

 ## 🌐 Live Demo